FernandoEsparrinha/WaveTunnel/README.md

 - [x] Demo version for mobile
 - [x] Mobile web app
 - [ ] Different shapes (at the moment only the rectangle is available)
-- [ ] Rotation of the shapes
+- [x] Rotation of the shapes
 - [ ] Audio oscilators in order to create music with the experience
-- [ ] GUI with inputs in order to not be restricted to the keyboard
+- [x] GUI with inputs in order to not be restricted to the keyboard
 - [ ] Mouse cursor experience
 - [ ] Better mouse input
+- [ ] Changelog to replace this Roadmap

 <!-- ## Contributing